grablej919/CakePHP-BehanceAPI-plugin/README.md

 		$data = $this->Behance->getUserInfo();
 	}

-3. Explore Behance model in app/Plugin/Behance/Model/Behance.php for a list of all the available Behance API requests
+3. Explore Behance model in app/Plugin/Behance/Model/Behance.php for a list of all the available Behance API requests.
+Also refer to the Behance API Endpoints for a fuller explanation: https://www.behance.net/dev/api/endpoints/